fxpoet/holysheet.io/README.md

 ## FAQ

+- Yes, of course, a standalone desktop program version is coming soon.
 - This was created in a week, so it has many shortcomings.
-But it should improve in its second week.
+But it should improve in the coming weeks.
-- Yes, yes, of course, a standalone desktop program version is coming soon.
 - A Mac version is also planned.
 For now, if you tell Claude it's for Mac shortcuts, it will create them accordingly."